-In reality, Germany lost about a tenth of its population and its territory in Europe after the war: Alsace-Lorraine was returned to France after forty years of German control; Denmark received Northern Schleswig; Poland got parts of Silesia and West Prussia; Hlučínsko was transferred to newly-created Czechoslovakia.
+In reality, Germany lost about a tenth of its population and territory in Europe after the war: Alsace-Lorraine was returned to France after forty years of German control; Denmark received Northern Schleswig; Poland got parts of Silesia and West Prussia; Hlučínsko was transferred to newly-created Czechoslovakia.

 This 1936 map, which was published in German schoolbooks, shows the territorial losses in red and those parts of Germany that were demilitarized under the Versailles Treaty in stripes.
 What the map calls a “diktat” also established freedom of navigation on Germany’s major waterways, which are highlighted in green: the Danube, Elbe, Oder and Rhine Rivers.

 Despite Germany’s defeat in the war and the dismemberment of its empire, the Western world continued to watch it warily.

 This 1920 map warns that Germany is outselling Britain in everything from machine parts to children’s toys and that it is peacefully penetrating non-German parts of the world “with elements of [its] spiritual and material culture.”
 The Germany of tomorrow “will remain a menace,” according to the mapmakers, “because vanquished Germany will renounce neither her ambitions nor her methods.”